-Formal signed consent by the patient (or parent / carer) is not required for blood transfusion (SaBTO, 2011), but the issues surrounding transfusion must be discussed with the parent/carer and patient (where age-appropriate) and valid consent taken and documented prior to transfusion wherever possible (Akinkugbe et al, in press).
-Parent/child information leaflets are published by NHSBT (http://hospital.blood.co.uk/patient-services/patient-blood-management/patient-information-leaflets).
-For neonatal exchange transfusion, the British Association of Perinatal Medicine recommends formal written consent (section 2.2.1).
+Formal signed consent by the patient (or parent/carer) is not required for blood transfusion (SaBTO [Advisory Committee on the Safety of Blood, Tissues and Organs], 2011), but the issues surrounding transfusion must be discussed with the parent/carer and patient (where ageappropriate) and valid consent taken and documented prior to transfusion wherever possible (Akinkugbe et al, 2016).
+Parent/child information leaflets are published by NHSBT (http://hospital.blood.co.uk/patient-services/patientblood-management/patient-information-leaflets).
+The British Association of Perinatal Medicine recommends formal written consent for neonatal exchange transfusion (Section 2.2.1).

 For children whose parents refuse to consent to transfusion, for example Jehovah's witnesses, a full and timely discussion between the consultant and the family is crucial.
 The discussion should include optimising any cardiovascular or respiratory disease, investigation and correction of anaemia, and nutritional advice including information on ensuring adequate iron in the diet.
-Other measures are use of erythropoietin and iron therapy where appropriate to maximise the Hb, stopping non-steroidal anti-inflammatory drugs between 10 days and two weeks prior to surgery, and making a perioperative management plan for children who are on warfarin.
+Other measures are use of erythropoietin and iron therapy where appropriate to maximize the Hb, stopping non-steroidal anti-inflammatory drugs between 10 d and 2 weeks prior to surgery, and making a perioperative management plan for children who are on warfarin.
 Blood components have been administered in order to save life, despite parental refusal or refusal of the child, and individual cases should always be discussed with the Trust/Health Board legal department where possible.
-For further details see BCSH (2009) and the UK Handbook of Transfusion Medicine (2013).
+For further details see BSCH (2009) and the UK Handbook of Transfusion Medicine (Norfolk, 2013).